WaterCoFire/Double-ATM-Simulator/README.md

 That concludes our description of the project structure and the functionality of all the elements.

 After you have designed all the UI elements, it's time to assign all the C# scripts.
+All the code files are provided in the Scripts folder.
+You should place all of them in Assets/Scripts in your Unity project directory.

 First go to the **data manager**, assign the script **AtmDataManager** to it, and assign the **UI prefab** we have designed to the variable AtmUIPrefab: